-View our schedule of Adult Education for March 2014 here.
+View our schedule of Adult Education for March 30 through April here.

 At All Saints Church, we prize learning, seeking to know the mind and will of God through Scripture, reason, tradition and human experience.
 A wide variety of educational opportunities for all ages are offered on Sundays and during the week throughout the year.

 All Saints Church offers a comprehensive adult education program that includes Bible and theology, spirituality and pastoral care, the impact of arts and literature on our lives, and practical ways to live out our commitment to peace and justice.
 Information about the adult education offerings each week can be found in the Saints Alive newsletter and on the All Saints Web site.

 At All Saints Church, the Confirmation program is a series of presentations, discussions and small group meetings designed for anyone wanting to go deeper into the history, theology and core values of the Episcopal Church.
 Participants include those seeking Confirmation in the Episcopal Church -- described in the Prayer Book as "a mature public affirmation of their faith and commitment to the responsibilities of Baptism," those wishing to reaffirm their Confirmation or to be "received" from another tradition into the Episcopal Church.
 It also includes those who just want to know more about the Episcopal Church, to deepen their connections through participation in small group study and reflection or to explore their call to ministry as a member of All Saints Church.